ibm-cloud-docs/Cloudant/api/replication.md

 The following examples go through all the steps of creating a replication task, then canceling it.

-*Example of using HTTP to send a request to start a replication:*
+### Example of using HTTP to send a request to start a replication

 ```http
 POST /_replicate HTTP/1.1